A city street filled with lots of traffic next to tall buildings.

 Car subscription companies take this into account when they put together their monthly subscription packages.
 They must work at a profit margin that would allow them to cover all expenses relevant to the car and also leave a small profit for them.

 One of the initial payments you may have to pay when subscribing to a car is the delivery fee.
-Thankfully, most providers can deliver your new car if you live in close proximity to where the car is held.
+Thankfully, most providers can deliver your new car if you live near to where the car is held.
 This is normally around 40 to 50 miles.

 If you live further than this, you should expect to pay for every additional mile over this.
 Sometimes this price can go as high as £1 per mile.

-There are providers, such as Onto, which offer a flat delivery fee if you want your car delivered anywhere in the UK mainland.
+There are providers which offer a flat delivery fee if you want your car delivered anywhere in the UK mainland.
 The price for this hovers around £100.

 Also, in addition to your delivery, some providers have different rates for collection (when you cancel your subscription and have to return the car) and exchange (when you simply want a new car).
 Swapping your car is normally either cheaper than the delivery fee or is free altogether.